espressif/esp-idf/docs/en/api-reference/peripherals/uart.rst

 Once the communication pins are set, install the driver by calling :cpp:func:`uart_driver_install` and specify the following parameters:

+- UART port number
 - Size of TX ring buffer
 - Size of RX ring buffer
+- Pointer to store the event queue handle
-- Event queue handle and size
+- Event queue size
 - Flags to allocate an interrupt

+.. _driver-code-snippet:

 The function allocates the required internal resources for the UART driver.